mjavanmardi/polaris/README.md

 Overview
 =========
-POLARIS provides libraries and tools to help transportation engineers to create transportation system simulations.
-In particular to simulate a Traffic Management
+POLARIS provides libraries and tools to help transportation engineers create transportation system simulations, and in particular to simulate a Traffic Management
 Center along with ITS infrastructure.
 It provides implementation of vented models in transportation community so that those